In this article I’m going to give you a couple of bicycle cleaning tips I’ve learned along the way.

 The rug and the towel

-I’m used to work while sitting on the ground.
+I’m used to working while sitting on the ground.
 I don’t have a bike stand.
 And I’m used to working this way anyway.
-So I have a a large rug I use to keep my house relatively clean and not damage any parts while they’re laying on the ground.
+So I have a large rug I use to keep my house relatively clean and not damage any parts while they’re laying on the ground.

 Alternatively I use a towel upon which I lay the parts and wipe my hands on instead of my trousers.